eth-cscs/sarus/doc/config/timestamp-hook.rst

     echo "END_TIME=`date +%s`"

-The Timestamp hook does not require any direct support from the Sarus container engine, although it relies on the :ref:`environmental transfer
-<user-environmental-transfer>` performed by Sarus to propagate the
-``TIMESTAMP_HOOK_LOGFILE`` variable from the host into the container environment, allowing the hook to work as intended by the user.
+The Timestamp hook does not require any direct support from the Sarus container engine, although it relies on the way Sarus creates the container :ref:`environment <user-environment>` to propagate the ``TIMESTAMP_HOOK_LOGFILE`` variable from the host into the container environment, allowing the hook to work as intended by the user.